 The Texas Facilities Commission (TFC) builds, supports, and manages over 28 million square feet of state-owned and leased facilities that house over 62,000 state employees in over 100 state agencies, all working in the service of the citizens of Texas.

-TFC overseas a portfolio of office space, storage, warehouses, parking garages and grounds of buildings across 283 cities and towns in Texas.
+TFC oversees a portfolio of office space, storage, warehouses, parking garages and grounds of buildings across 283 cities and towns in Texas.
 Our team provides and contracts for the design and construction, property management, grounds and custodial services, recycling and waste management services, building climate and energy automation, and the fire and security services required to keep State agencies working for our constituents.
 Our goal is to serve with excellence by providing high-quality work environments that are functional, energy efficient, and cost effective to operate.

 TFC's portfolio of leased and owned facilities encompasses more than 28 million square feet of office, warehouse and parking facilities, supporting the needs of over 100 state agencies and housing over 62,000 state employees in 288 cities throughout Texas.